Skip to main content

 2. Wait for processing.
 A typical chapter takes a few minutes.
 The engine runs entirely in your browser via WebAssembly, so speed depends on your device.
 Keep the tab visible, because browsers throttle background tabs.

 3. Download the mastered file.
 The output is a verified, ACX-compliant MP3.
-The verification report shows every measurement and its pass/fail status.
+The verification report shows every measurement and its pass or fail status.

-You can upload multiple chapters at once.
+You can drop in multiple chapters at once.
 Each is processed in sequence.
 There is no account to create, no upload queue on a server, and no waiting for someone else's files to finish.

 ChapterPass runs in any modern desktop browser that supports WebAssembly: Chrome, Firefox, Safari, and Edge.
 It requires a desktop or laptop computer.
 Mobile browsers do not have enough memory or CPU headroom for reliable audio processing at the sustained throughput an audiobook chapter demands.

 A typical 30-minute chapter takes 2 to 4 minutes depending on your device.
-Longer chapters (60+ minutes) take proportionally longer.
+Longer chapters (60 minutes or more) take proportionally longer.
 If processing stalls or slows dramatically, check that the tab is in the foreground and that no other application is consuming heavy CPU.

-ChapterPass uses deterministic digital signal processing (DSP).
+ChapterPass uses deterministic digital signal processing.
 It does not use machine learning, neural networks, or generative AI.
-Every operation is a defined mathematical transformation: gain adjustment, filtering, peak detection, gating thresholds.
+Every operation is a defined mathematical transformation: gain adjustment, filtering, peak detection, and gating thresholds.
 The same input always produces the same output.

 This is the same type of processing that hardware limiters, compressors, and mastering chains have used for decades.
 The difference is that ChapterPass automates the configuration, coordinates the stages so they do not conflict, and verifies the result against all 8 specs.